May 13, 2026

 Expected Results: What Weight Loss Can Look Like on Each Option

 Is tirzepatide better than semaglutide?
 In clinical trials, tirzepatide has resulted in larger amounts of weight loss than semaglutide.
-That said, both are considered effective with similar response rates, meaning that most people will lose weight on either drug.
-Individual responses may vary on how much weight loss, with those on tirzepatide tending to lose larger amounts.
-Each medication has demonstrated other positive health impacts (see below chart), which can also drive the decision to use one over the other.
-As for what to expect with both medications:
+That said, both are considered effective, with similar response rates—meaning that most people will lose weight on either drug.
+Individual responses may vary in terms of how much weight is lost, with people on tirzepatide tending to lose larger amounts.
+Each medication has other, demonstrated positive health impacts (see the chart below), which can also drive the decision to use one over the other.

-- Weight loss is gradual over months.
-This is normal and expected.
+• Weight loss is gradual over months: This is normal and expected.

-- The dosage is ramped up step by step.
-In the early weeks, you’ll start on the lowest dose and gradually increase from there.
-Doing this helps build your body’s tolerance so side effects don’t hit you as hard.
+• The dosage is ramped up step by step: In the early weeks, you’ll start on the lowest dose and gradually increase from there.
+Doing this helps build your body’s tolerance, so side effects don’t hit you as hard.

-- You can expect plateaus in weight loss.
-This doesn’t mean that the medication isn’t working, but it does provide valuable information.
+• You can expect plateaus in weight loss: This doesn’t mean that the medication isn’t working, but it does provide valuable information.
 For example, you may need to make medication adjustments or lifestyle changes to support your goal.

-- Setting goals beyond the scale can help.
-Pay attention to positive changes in your blood work, overall energy, sleep, pain, and cravings.
+• Setting goals beyond the scale can help: Pay attention to positive changes in your blood work, overall energy, sleep, pain, and cravings.
 This can keep you motivated to maintain lifestyle changes.

 Other Benefits of Tirzepatide and Semaglutide

-Your goal may be weight loss, but these medications may significantly boost your health in other ways, too.
+Your goal may be weight loss, but these medications may significantly boost your health in other ways, too:

-- Blood sugar control: Both medications help manage blood glucose; research shows that tirzepatide may have a stronger impact than semaglutide in people with diabetes.
+• Blood sugar control: Both medications help manage blood glucose; research shows that tirzepatide may have a stronger impact than semaglutide in people with diabetes.

-- Kidney function: There’s strong evidence that semaglutide helps protect kidney function in people with obesity or diabetes and emerging research that tirzepatide may provide that as well.
+• Kidney function: There’s strong evidence that semaglutide helps protect kidney function in people with obesity or diabetes and emerging research that tirzepatide may provide that as well.

-- Obstructive sleep apnea (OSA): Clinical trials of tirzepatide showed significant improvement of OSA.
+• Obstructive sleep apnea (OSA): Clinical trials of tirzepatide showed significant improvement of OSA.
 For semaglutide, research is ongoing, but weight loss is known to improve OSA.

 Side Effects: What’s Common and How to Manage It